Chance Marsteller: Early life

 Marsteller attended Kennard-Dale High School in Fawn Grove, Pennsylvania.
 As a high school wrestler, he compiled a 166–0 record, winning four PIAA class AAA state championships.
 He also won two Super 32 championships, four Powerade titles, and three Cadet USA Wrestling Asics/Vaughan national championships, two in freestyle and one in Greco-Roman.
 In 2012, he was crowned the FILA Cadet freestyle national champion, earning him a spot on the United States Cadet World Team at the 2012 Cadet World Championships in Azerbaijan.
 In 2014, he was honored with the Junior Hodge Trophy Award and Dave Schultz High School Excellence Award.

 College career

 Oklahoma State

-As the nations No. 1 recruit in the Class of 2014, Marsteller signed with Oklahoma State University.
+As the nation's No. 1 recruit in the Class of 2014, Marsteller signed with Oklahoma State University.
 He redshirted his first season in 2014–15, compiling a 14–4 overall record and picking up two wins over ranked opponents.
 He made his Oklahoma State debut on November 14, 2015, before 42,287 fans at Iowa's Kinnick Stadium, winning his dual meet match with a 14–11 score.
 He finished his redshirt freshman 2015–16 season with a 6–5 record.
 Marsteller later spoke of how his weight cut down to the 157-pound weight class that year, a weight he hadn't wrestled since his freshman year of high school, feeling disconnected mentally, and wanting to be closer to home, led to his decision to transfer after the season.